MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Use self-hosted gateway v2

-We identified one or more instances of your self-hosted gateway(s) that are using a deprecated version of the self-hosted gateway (v0.x and/or v1.x).
+We identified one or more instances of your self-hosted gateways that are using a deprecated version of the self-hosted gateway (v0.x and/or v1.x).

 Learn more about [API Management - shgw-legacy-image-usage (Use self-hosted gateway v2)](https://aka.ms/apim/shgw/migration/v2).

 ### Use Configuration API v2 for self-hosted gateways

-We identified one or more instances of your self-hosted gateway(s) that are using the deprecated Configuration API v1.
+We identified one or more instances of your self-hosted gateways that are using the deprecated Configuration API v1.

 Learn more about [API Management - shgw-config-api-v1-usage (Use Configuration API v2 for self-hosted gateways)](https://aka.ms/apim/shgw/migration/v2).